jeffvincent/talks/lifting-heavy-ass-weights/outline.md

 That makes me really nervous and excited to talk to you today, since you are all so smart and experienced.
 So here goes nothing.

+## Wistia Sign

+My name is Jeff, I work at Wistia.
+We're a video hosting and analytics platform for business.
+We also have cute dogs.

+## Growth Slide

 Today I want to talk about growth.

 As support people, we don't talk about growth enough, and I think that is